 If two such dogs are mated, on the average one quarter of the puppies will be double merles (“double dilute”) and a high percentage of these double merle puppies could have eye defects and/or be deaf.

-Knowledgeable Pomeranian breeders who want to produce merle Pomeranian puppies mate a merle Pomeranian with a non-merle Pom dog; these breeding’s produce will produce merle pom puppies.
+Knowledgeable Pomeranian breeders who want to produce merle Pomeranian puppies mate a Pomeranian merle with a non-merle Pom dog; these breeding’s produce will produce merle pomeranian puppies.

 Please note the merle color pattern in Pomeranians is not an approved Pomeranian color in most countries ( apart from the United States of America).